-Ahhh…the master bedroom.
-This should be a room for relaxing, recharging, and maybe reconnecting with someone you love.
+Ahhh…your master bedroom.
+This should be a space that feels peaceful and relaxing, a room that’s set apart for recharging at the end of a long day, and maybe even reconnecting with someone you love.

-Unfortunately, since this room has a door (which is probably a good thing, right?), it also tends to be a dumping ground…a clutter hiding place…a warehouse for all those Target bags you swear you’ll deal with “later.”
+Unfortunately, since this room has a door (which is probably a good thing, right?), it can tend to be the opposite of relaxing or peaceful!
+Instead, it often becomes a dumping ground…a clutter hiding place…a warehouse for all those Target bags you swear you’ll deal with “later.”

-It just seems like the natural place to stash all the things you don’t want sitting out in the kitchen and living room.
-And it’s sooooo very easy to stack the bags and piles along the wall or on the other side of the bed and then close the door behind you.
+It just seems like the natural place to stash all the things you don’t want sitting out in open view of the rest of the house.
+And it’s sooooo very easy to stack the bags and piles and who-knows-what along the wall or on the other side of the bed and then close the door behind you.